[This is an excerpt from the Dance of the Possible: the mostly honest irreverent guide to creativity]

-When you are known as a writer on creativity, people send you things.
+When you are known as a writer about creativity, people send you interesting things.
 Recently I was forwarded a link to AquaNotes, a waterproof notepad you can put in your shower.
 I’ve never used one, but I can tell you the science behind why people get ideas in the shower.

 Technically we get ideas all the time – that’s what it means to be conscious.
 We have ideas for what to eat, say, and do in nearly every waking moment.
 It’s quite hard to stop thinking, as anyone who has tried to practice meditation can tell you.
 We are hard-wired for ideas.

 More germane to showers, we rarely admit how much of who we are is driven by our subconscious.
 We know our dreams, which are owned and operated by our subconscious, can be incredibly creative.
 But on a busy day in modern times we are bombarded with information, and our conscious mind dominates.
 It’s only when we have quiet time, going for a walk, getting some exercise, or taking a shower, that our conscious minds quiet down enough for our sub-conscious to be heard.
 And that’s why you get ideas in the shower.

 You’ll find many creative people have dedicated time to being “idle”.
 Going for walks, exercising at the gym, or even sitting in a park watching people walk by.
 Making time to let minds wander is an important part of working with ideas for a living.

 Mihaly Csikszentmihalyi refers to time where we allow our subconscious to work as Incubation.
 This is time away from the work itself where our subconscious minds are free to work on our behalf and deliver ideas back to our conscious minds.